mattbcowan/Stats-Preview-Card/README-template.md

 I started off by reviewing the style guide.
 While looking through that I pulled all the colors, fonts, font sizes and media queries into a CSS file for use later.
 After that I grabbed the fonts from Google Fonts and imported them into the HTML so we had everything from the style guide ready to go.

 I set my CSS file up for a mobile first approach to make life easier.
 After that I hopped over to the HTML to clean it up and get items into their own sections.
+I pulled in the photos via the photos tag so that it could switch between mobile version and desktop while still keeping all the data needed for accessibility needs.

 ### Built with